SmartlyDressedGames/Unturned-Docs/CharacterMeshReplacement.md

 If Has_1P_Character_Mesh_Override is true then the game will try to load a prefab named "Character_Mesh_1P_Override_0".
 This should have a MeshFilter component with the first person arms replacement mesh.

-If Character_Mesh_3P_Override_LODs is greather than zero then the game will try to load prefabs for each LOD index e.g. Character_Mesh_3P_Override_0.
-These should have MeshFilter componens for the third person replacement meshes.
+If Character_Mesh_3P_Override_LODs is greater than zero then the game will try to load prefabs for each LOD index (e.g., Character_Mesh_3P_Override_0).
+These should have MeshFilter components for the third person replacement meshes.

 If Has_Character_Material_Override is true then the game will try to load a material named "Character_Material_Override" to replace the 1P and 3P mesh materials.
-Without this equipped  shirt and pants textures will be used by default.
+Without this, equipped shirt and pants textures will be used by default.